ibm-cloud-docs/pattern-watson-speech-vision/reference-architecture-genai-surround.md

 AI holds the promise to transform life and business but raises concerns around trust, security, and regulatory compliance.
 Understanding Gen AI and its infrastructure is vital for navigating its complex landscape.

-This reference architecture summarizes the best practices for Watsonx Gen AI Pattern deployment on IBM Cloud, focusing on augmenting the standard Watsonx offering  with IBM Cloud speech to text/text to speech and computer vision capabilities to achieve an end to end workflow for customer care.
+This reference architecture summarizes the best practices for Watsonx Gen AI Pattern deployment on IBM Cloud, focusing on augmenting the standard Watsonx offering  with IBM Cloud speech to text/text to speech and computer vision capabilities.

 The following pattern covers